 Ingredients for Vegetarian Quesadillas with Black Beans

-- Black beans: Canned or cooked black beans work perfectly.
+- Black beans: Canned or cooked , just rinse them first .

 - Avocado or guacamole